freeCodeCamp/chapter/CONTRIBUTING.md

 * Linux: the pre-installed terminal, usually running a _bash_ or _sh_ shell, should work in its default "out of the box" configuration.
 * Mac: the pre-installed _Terminal_ in MacOS, usually running a zsh shell, should work in its default "out of the box" configuration.
 * Windows - options for running a Linux terminal and shell within Windows include:
-    * (Recommended) [Windows Subsystem Linux with Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) with a Linux distribution, such as [_Ubuntu 20.04 for Windows_](https://ubuntu.com/tutorials/ubuntu-on-windows) or [other supported Linux distributions](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-6---install-your-linux-distribution-of-choice).
+    * [Windows Subsystem Linux with Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) with a Linux distribution, such as [_Ubuntu 20.04 for Windows_](https://ubuntu.com/tutorials/ubuntu-on-windows) or [other supported Linux distributions](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-6---install-your-linux-distribution-of-choice).
         > Note: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/) is an **optional** terminal interface tool.
 It can only open a Linux shell if WSL and a Linux distro already exist.
     * _Git Bash_ - this terminal + shell is included with _Git for Windows_.
 It works, but is more likely to have permission errors or minor inconsistencies.
     * _PowerShell_ and _cmd_ may run the **_Chapter_** app in _Docker Mode_, but these Windows native shells are not supported for this project.